-Session Title: Is it working?
+Session Title: Is it Working?
 Analysis and Evaluation of Performance

 Session Number: 5

-Time: 90-mins.
+Time: 90-minutes

-Venue: Water
+Venue: Classroom and Water

-Craft: Stand Up Paddleboard
+Craft: Kayak and Canoe

-To develop the students' performance models.
+To develop the students' performance models for forward paddling in both Kayak and Canoe.

 To create a greater understanding of the performance models and to develop observation of performance.